Nights and Days: Part Six: Love

 Mrs Hlasko, an experienced teacher arrives, so Barbara has no need to move to the town of Kaliniec with her children.
-There is an outbreak of typhoid and the family do what they can to help the sick.
+There is an outbreak of typhoid and the family do what they can to help the sick farmhands of Serbinow.
 Eventually Barbara moves to Kaliniec with her children.
 Bogumił stays home alone at Serbinow and finds himself a young lover.

 Part Seven: Wind in the Eyes

 Fifteen years have passed since Bogumił and Barbara settled in Serbinow.
-During a celebration party, two gold coins go missing and their son Tommy (Tomaszek) is suspected.
+During a celebration party, two gold coins go missing and their son Tommy is suspected.
 Meanwhile the 1905 Russian Revolution encourages farmhands to riot.
 When Barbara unexpectedly leaves her home in Kaliniec to visit Serbinow she finds Bogumił in the arms of another woman.
 Barbara is devastated.

 Part Eight: Time for Love/Time for Death

-The revolutionary movement expands, involving Barbara's daughter, Agnieszka, who returns from the university full of life and eager to love.
+Barbara and Bogumił are reconciled.
+The socialist-patriotic revolutionary movement expands, involving Barbara's daughter, Agnieszka, who returns from the university full of life and eager to love.
 In the meantime, their old governess, Ms. Celina, commits suicide when her lover abandons her.

 Part Nine: Fathers and Children

-Bogumił realizes that he is losing his daughter, Agnieszka, who decides to live with her husband in Brussels rather than staying at Serbinow with her family.
+Bogumił realizes that he is losing his daughter, Agnieszka, who decides to live with her belowed husband (also a socialist and a patriotic raveolutionist) in Brussels rather than staying at Serbinow with her family.
 Tommy continues to lie and steal, causing his parents much pain and suffering.